 Tourists and residents walking on Orange County crosswalks often find themselves in harm’s way.
 Pedestrians are likely to be twice as severely injured as the occupants of a vehicle in case of a car accident.
 Pedestrians usually account for over 30% of car accident fatalities in Orange County.

 The Orange County Car Accident Attorneys at El Dabe Ritter Trial Lawyers are ready to help injured pedestrians in recovering full compensation for any incurred damages.

-The process of recovering damages after an Orange County car/pedestrian accident can be a complex one.
-‘Who is at fault?’ is often the biggest question.
+The process of recovering damages after an Orange County car-pedestrian accident can be a complex one.
+The question of “who is at fault?” is often the biggest question.
 Fault determination is covered by the law of negligence in that a party that doesn’t exercise reasonable care is considered negligent.

 Both the pedestrian and the driver can be at fault in the same car accident scenario.
 For instance, the driver may be traveling in excess of the indicated speed limit.
 And, the pedestrian may be crossing the road illegally.
 If the driver hits the pedestrian, they will both be considered at fault for the car accident.

 Determining the fault for a car-pedestrian accident depends on whether the involved parties observed the traffic rules.
 That is, who exercised the traffic rules and who didn’t?
 Despite pedestrians having the right of way when crossing a street, some behaviors may be deemed as reckless.
 Such behaviors include texting while crossing the road and failing to take a look at both ways before crossing the street.
 As such, the jury may impose a specific level of fault on the pedestrian.

 Shared Fault in Car-Pedestrian Accident Cases